metsean/metsean.github.io/_posts/2019-6-27-Wind-statistical-model.md

 layout: post
 title: Part 1.
 Building a statistical model for wind speeds and directions
 tags: [statistical modeling, wind]
+categories: [regional wind model]
+excerpt_separator: <!--more-->

 ---

 ## Summary

 This post presents a method for constructing a statistical model to represent the wind environment at some particular site.
-The wind speed and direction record from the 'Wellington Aero' meteorological station is used for this analysis but the method should be generally applicable.
-This model will be used in Part 3 of this series to describe the reference site and scaled to generate local wind environments.
+The wind speed and direction record from the 'Wellington Aero' meteorological station is used for this analysis but the method should be generally applicable.<!--more--> This model will be used in Part 3 of this series to describe the reference site and scaled to generate local wind environments.

 ## Wind history statistics and the wind rose